Maggie Robertson

 Maggie Robertson (born October 30, 1990) is an American voice actress.
-She is known for her performance as Lady Dimitrescu in the horror video game Resident Evil Village (2021), which earned her a Game Award and a nomination for a BAFTA Games Award.
+She is known for her performance as Lady Dimitrescu in the horror video game Resident Evil Village (2021), which earned her a Game Award, a D.I.C.E.
+Award, and a nomination for a BAFTA Games Award.

 Early life and education

 Robertson was born on October 30.
 She first aspired to become a singer, telling PC Gamer that she was intimidated by drama and the idea of "being in the spotlight".
 Her musical ventures included performing in local choirs and directing her collegiate a cappella group.
 She received her Bachelor's degree from Muhlenberg College in 2013 and her Master's degree in classical acting from the London Academy of Music and Dramatic Art in 2018.